-If you enjoy wine, it is worth perusing the restaurant’s extensive wine list that has garnered a coveted Award of Excellence from Wine Spectator Magazine for four consecutive years.
-Of the 100 varieties of domestic wine available, 70 percent are organically and sustainably harvested.
+At lunch and dinner, it is worth perusing the restaurant’s extensive wine list that has garnered a coveted Award of Excellence from Wine Spectator Magazine for four consecutive years.
+Of the 100 varieties of domestic wine available, 70% are organically and sustainably harvested.

 Established in 1905, El Tovar Hotel was built before the Grand Canyon became a national park, which happened 11 years later.
 Architect Charles Whittlesey designed it, combining a number of architectural styles from Swiss chalet to Mission.
 It’s still just 100 yards from the end of the railroad route from Williams, Ariz., located next to the Hopi House.

 Open for breakfast 6:30 a.m. to 10 a.m., El Tovar Dining Room is a rustic, fine-dining experience, so leave your flip-flops in your hotel room or tent.
 No reservations are accepted for breakfast at El Tovar’s dining room, so it pays to get there early to beat the crowds to get a table.

 Because of the overwhelming popularity of the restaurant, advance reservations are required for lunch dinner.
 You can call 928-638-2631, ext.
 6432, or email email@example.com.
 The official reservation website is at www.grandcanyonlodges.com/dine/el-tovar-dining-room-and-lounge/.